translate/translate/docs/guides/creating_a_terminology_list_from_your_existing_translations.rst

   pogrep --header --search=msgid -v -e "^.$" zulu-short zulu-short-clean

-We use the -v option to invert the search.
+We use the :opt:`-v` option to invert the search.
 Our *cleaner* potential glossary words are now in *zulu-short-clean*.
 What you can eliminate is only limited by your ability to build regular expressions but yu could eliminate:

 * Entries with only numbers
 * Entries that only contain punctuation